 Thanks to EU regulations, the next-gen lineup are all set to have USB-C ports instead of Lightning, with the Pro models having higher end support for USB-C 3.2 or Thunderbolt 3.
 The switch to USB-C should mean users will have an easier time finding a cable to charge their phones.

 Dynamic Island was the stand-out feature on the iPhone 14 Pro models, but it’s now expected to come on all iPhone 15 models.
-The pill-shaped notch has some cool tricks, but we may finally see its true potential with iOS 17 on the horizon (Apple WWDC is set for June 5).
+The pill-shaped notch has some cool tricks, but we may finally see its true potential with iOS 17 on the horizon (the public beta is already out).